-Fred E. Woods is a professor of Church history and doctrine at Brigham Young University.
+Fred E. Woods was a professor of Church history and doctrine at Brigham Young University when this was written.
 A native of Southern California, he converted to the LDS Church as a young adult.
-In 1991 he completed his PhD at the University of Utah in Middle East studies with an emphasis in Biblical Hebrew.
-He taught in the Church Educational System for twelve years and Ricks College (now BYU-Idaho) for five years, before becoming a professor at BYU in 1998.
-He was a visiting professor at the University of Missouri-St. Louis in 2001 and at BYU-Hawaii for three summer terms (from 2004 to 2006).
+In 1991, he completed his PhD at the University of Utah in Middle East studies with an emphasis in Biblical Hebrew.
+He taught in the Church Educational System for twelve years and at Ricks College (now BYU-Idaho) for five years before becoming a professor at BYU in 1998.
+He was a visiting professor at the University of Missouri-St. Louis in 2001 and at BYU–Hawaii for three summer terms (from 2004 to 2006).
 He has been a research fellow for other institutions and was awarded the Richard L. Anderson research award in 2002.
 In 2005, he was appointed as a Richard L. Evans Chair of Religious Understanding.
 Fred and his wife, JoAnna, are the parents of five children.

 - Woods, Fred E.

 Articles/Chapters by: Fred E. Woods

 - BYU–Hawaii: A Conversation with Eric B. Shumway from RE 6, no. 3 (2005)

 - Scripture Note: Doctrine and Covenants 125 from RE 4, no. 1 (2003)

 - 2. Wilford Woodruff and the Gathering of Modern-day Israel, 1834-50 from Banner of the Gospel: Wilford Woodruff

 - 19. The Record of Alma: A Prophetic Pattern of the Principles Governing Testimony from The Book of Mormon: Alma, the Testimony of the Word